LaloGarces/Cryptocurrency-with-Python/README.md

  ## Step 3

-Connect the nodes with the json file of "Nodes" & the conect_node.
+Connect the nodes with the json file of "Nodes" & the connect_node.

 Within postman please follow the next route: POST > Body > Raw > JSON.